As Canadians living in Riviera Nayarit and visiting Puerto Vallarta frequently, I can say our personal experience has been overwhelmingly positive.

 Like anywhere in the world, (and even your own city) it’s always advisable to use your head.
 Would you leave your purse sitting out by itself on your cart at home?
 Then don’t do it when you travel, either.
 Mexico is a country of nearly 2 million km’s, and 31 different States.
 Just like your home country, there are certain cities with higher crime, and certain areas within larger cities that you avoid going down dark alleys at 2am by yourself.
 The Mexican people are a friendly, family oriented, fun loving people.

 Despite the overly dramatic depictions of Mexico that many times inaccurately generalize an event and report it sounding like the entire country, those that have visited different areas of Mexico know from first hand experience what it is really like.
-In 2014, Mexico Tourism Board reported a 6% increase in occupancy rates.
-For 2015, Mexico expects to receive nearly 40 million visitors, up from the 38 million last year.
+In 2016, Mexico Tourism Board reported a considerable % increase in occupancy rates.
+For 2018, Mexico expects to receive nearly 60 million visitors, up from the 38 million 2014.

 Have you been to Mexico before?
 What has your experience been?
 As Canadians living in Riviera Nayarit and visiting Puerto Vallarta frequently, I can say our personal experience has been overwhelmingly positive.